Your Cart is empty

-The general rule of thumb is that the actual length of the flower stems shouldn't be a maximum of twice the height of the vase.
+The general rule of thumb from our florists is that the actual length of the flower stems shouldn't be a maximum of twice the height of the vase.
 For instance, you're planning to buy a long-stemmed rose that has a stem of 20 inches, then your vase should be 10 to 13 inches approximately.

 You may think that the height doesn't matter as long as it fits but having a vase that's too short won't make your flowers stand out in the room.
 Similarly, a vase that's too high will hide majority of the flowers' stem.

 Settling on a Vase Design